acbilson/chaos-content/notes/bible-discoveries.md

 ### Idol creation and worship was forbidden because _we're_ God's icons.

-{{< backref src="catholic-devotion-to-the-blessed-virgin" >}} has this reality in mind when it elevates Mary's godliness.
+{{< backref src="/notes/catholic-devotion-to-the-blessed-virgin" >}} has this reality in mind when it elevates Mary's godliness.

 ### Biblical sacrifice isn't only about cost